aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Midge.md

 # `Midge`

+## Assumptions
+It is assumed that this enemy is loaded with a [chargeonotherenemy](../../Actors%20states/Enemy%20features.md#chargeonotherenemy) configured so their `hitaction` logic works (typically it would be set to `Midge` so hitting them causes others `Midge` to enter in a `hitaction`).

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 1 changes:
+HardMode being true does the following changes:

 - The odds of move usage changes to be 1/2 for either move instead of being 3/5 for the aerial strike and 2/5 for the bite